VFDouglas/yii-challenge/README.md

 Confirm the asked prompts.

-- Run the command `docker-compose ps` and copy the MySQL container name.
+- Run the command `docker-compose ps` and copy the MySQL container name;
-- Go to the file `/config/db.php` and change the content of the variable `$host` to the respective container name.
+- Go to the file `/config/db.php` and change the content of the variable `$host` to the respective container name;
-- Go to the file `/models/Redis.php` and change the content of the constant `REDIS_CONTAINER` to the respective container name.
+- Go to the file `/models/Redis.php` and change the content of the constant `REDIS_CONTAINER` to the respective container name;
 - Run the command:

 ```